The generalized Hierarchical Gaussian Filter: Belief updates in the HGF: A network of nodes

 \subsection{Computations of nodes in the HGF}

-In the following, we examine the exact computations on trial $k$ within a node for each of the three steps introduced above.
+In the following, we examine the exact computations at time step $k$ within a node for each of the three steps introduced above.
 We will compare the relevant computations between \textsf{volatility} and \textsf{value coupling} and identify the messages that have to be sent and received in each step.
-Since the update step relies on quantities computed in the (previous) prediction step, we here start with the computation of the predictions for the current trial (which, as explained above, we think of as being computed prior to the arrival of a new input).
+Since the update step relies on quantities computed in the (previous) prediction step, we start with the computation of the predictions for the current time step (which, as explained above, we think of as being computed prior to the arrival of a new input).
 We will first only consider the case of linear value coupling (alongside volatility coupling), and then separately examine any differences in these computations for the case of nonlinear value coupling.
 The results of this analysis are summarized in Figures~\ref{fig:infnet} --~\ref{fig:vopeSteps}.\\